 Why Join the Department of Social Work Behavioral Health Collaborative Care team?

 As a member of this team, you will play a vital role specific to the Behavioral Health Collaborative Care program.
 BHCC is an integrated care model which aims to improve behavioral healthcare access for patients with depression, anxiety and other common mental health diagnoses.
-This program emphasizes mental health as an important component of overall health and wellness and is an integral part of the primary care medical home.
-Our collaborative care model is a joint effort between the Department of Social Work and the Department of Psychiatry, this position is located within the primary care setting and the reporting structure is through the Department of Social Work.
+This program emphasizes mental health as an important component of overall health and wellness.
+While our collaborative care model is a joint effort between the Department of Social Work and the Department of Psychiatry, this position is located within the primary care setting and the reporting structure is through the Department of Social Work.
 The MSW is an integral member of a multidisciplinary team, which includes the primary care physician, psychiatric consultant, primary care site social worker, RN, PharmD, RD, etc.

 The Department of Social Work strives to foster an environment of respect, diversity and inclusion; a place where every person feels valued and can thrive.

 What Perks and Benefits Can You Look Forward to?

 - Excellent medical, dental, and vision coverage starting on day one of employment